16 Questions That Can Change Your Life

 Reading time: 8 minutes

-Imagine that we made the conscious choice to be born into our current human body.
 Imagine that we choose our parents, and thereby the environment into which we are born.
 Imagine that we choose every dream we dream, choose every thought we think, choose every feeling we feel, choose every word we say, choose every act we do; and moreover, choose every sight we see, every sound we hear, and sense every smell, taste, and touch that we sense.

 How does that make you feel?